 - Download and install Firework, and run it.

-- To add a new website or page just click on the ‘+’ button in the top-right and enter the URL.
-It fetches the website name and favicon/icon, after which you can edit both of these if you want.
+- To add a new website or page click the ‘+’ button in the top-right and enter the URL.
+It fetches the website name and favicon/icon, after which you can edit.

 - When you’re satisfied with the icon and name, click Add.
-You can change any of it later as well with a right-click on the icon.
+You can change any of it later with a right-click.

 Get familiar with Firework